-If you want a garden that turns heads but don’t want to empty your wallet in the process, do your own landscaping.
-It’s easy to familiarize yourself with the basic principles of design in order to create the yard of your dreams.
+If you want a garden that turns heads but won’t empty your wallet, do your own landscaping.
+It’s easy to familiarize yourself with the basic principles of landscaping design in order to create the yard of your dreams.

 Theme gardens can illustrate a favorite storybook and include plants and accessories that play into the idea.
 Think Dr. Seuss or The Secret Garden.
 Get your children involved in the process, and create a theme that will grow with your family’s needs and wants.